County Grounds Park

 County Grounds Park especially appeals to naturalists, hikers, birders, photographers, and educators.
 The historical site of the farms, woods, and gardens of a former behavioral healthcare facility, it also appeals to enthusiasts of history, cemeteries, and health care.

-County Grounds Park consists of significant, distinctive habitats that host several endangered species alongside historic infrastructures and includes several acres of an old growth forest known as Sanctuary Woods.
+County Grounds Park consists of significant, distinctive habitats that host several endangered species alongside historic infrastructures and includes several acres of an old forest known as Sanctuary Woods.
 In 2017 Sanctuary Woods received national recognition when The Cultural Landscape Foundation included it on its annual “Landslide” list of threatened cultural landscapes.
 In 2019 Sanctuary Woods was featured as chapter 84 in the recent tour guidebook, 111 Places in Milwaukee You Must Not Miss by Michelle Madden.
-Also, in 2019 there were three events for the removal of buckthorn, an invasive species, to help restore the life-cycle of the old growth hardwood forest.
+Also, in 2019 there were three events for the removal of buckthorn, an invasive species, to help restore the life-cycle of the historic hardwood forest.

 Photo Credit Eddee Daniel